H.R. 2854: Neighborhood Homes Investment Act

 What does H.R.
 2854 actually do?

-Who could buy a home backed by this credit?
+Who can buy a home built with this credit?

 What happens if you sell the home within 5 years?

-Can a homeowner get help for major foundation repairs?
+Can a homeowner get help fixing their own house?

 What counts as a substantial rehab project?

-The rehab work generally has to cost more than $25,000 or more than 20% of the building-and-land acquisition cost, whichever is greater.
+The rehab work has to cost more than $25,000, or more than 20% of what was paid to buy the building and land — whichever is greater.

 Based on H.R.
 2854 bill text